Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling: Extended Methodology

 \paragraph{Regularization Parameter:} As the order of the simplex increases, the Volume of the simplex increases exponentially.
 Thus, we define a distinct regularization parameter, $\lambda_j$, in training each $\theta_j$ to provide consistent regularization for all vertices.
 To choose the $\lambda_k$'s we define a $\lambda^*$ and compute

 where $\mathcal{K}$ is randomly initialized simplicial complex of the same structure that the simplicial complex will have while training $\theta_j$.
 Eq. \ref{eqn:reg-par} normalizes the $\lambda_k$'s such that they are similar when accounting for the exponential growth in volume as the order of the simplex grows.
 In practice we need only small amounts of regularization, and choose $\lambda^*=10^{-8}$.
-Since we are spanning a space of near constant loss any level of regularization will encourage finding simplexes with non-trivial Volume.
+As we are spanning a space of near constant loss any level of regularization will encourage finding simplexes with non-trivial Volume.

 Finally, when dealing with models that use batch normalization, we follow the procedure of \citet{garipov2018loss} and compute several forwards passes on the training data for a given sample from the simplex to update the batch normalization statistics.
 For layer normalization, we do not need to use this procedure as layer norm updates at test time.